nlenno1/gym-fit-MS4/README.md

 - View all individual classes available for purchase,
 - Add any individual class to their bag,
 - Purchase the contents of the bag, by entering their information, and receive confirmation of the transaction on completion,
-- Create an account, either separatly or as part of the checkout procedure,
+- Create an account, either separately or as part of the checkout procedure,

 ### 2. Permission Level 2 - User Logged In/Customer